SeldonIO/MLServer/docs/examples/huggingface/README.md

 ### Masked Language Modeling

 We can also serve a masked language model.
 In the following example, we also build the `huggingface` runtime with the `-E japanese` flag to enable support for Japanese tokenizers.
+For example, after running the normal project build from the root directory with `make install-dev`, we can install the optional Japanese dependencies in dev mode:

+`poetry install -E japanese`

+from the `./runtimes/huggingface` level.

 ```python
 %%writefile ./model-settings.json